 Neoadjuvant cemiplimab for resectable hepatocellular carcinoma: A single-arm, open-label, phase 2 trial

-A partial response was observed in three (15%) of 20 patients, and stable disease remained maintained in all other patients.
+A partial response was achieved in three (15%) of 20 patients, and all other patients maintained stable disease.

-A treatment-emergent adverse event of any grade occurred in 20 (95%) patients during the neoadjuvant treatment period.
+During the neoadjuvant treatment period, a treatment-emergent adverse event of any grade occurred in 20 (95%) patients.

 Elevated aspartate aminotransferase (in four patients), increased blood creatine phosphokinase (in three), constipation (in three), and fatigue (in three) were documented as the most common adverse events of any grade.